Shadcn-Component-Manager/scm/README.md

 ## CSS Variables Support

-Components can include CSS variables that will be automatically applied:
+Components can include CSS variables that are automatically applied:

 ```json
 {